jasonkneen/RESTe/readme.md

 I build a lot of apps that integrate with APIs.
 These could be written in cloud services like Parse.com etc, but more often they are custom APIs written by another developer.
 I was using a basic api.js library to handle the API integration, but this involved implementing the api.js file into a separate library file specific to the project.

+### The Old Way

 Previously I'd end up writing methods like this:

-### OLD WAY

 ```JS
 exports.getPreviousLocations = function(callback) {